czhang87/prior_authorization/README.md

 [Step 3] Proceeding to automated submission...

    (Generator LLM - FLAN-T5) Writing Statement of Medical Necessity for Ozemra...
-The following generation flags are not valid and may be ignored: ['temperature'].
-Set `TRANSFORMERS_VERBOSITY=info` for more details.

    (SMN Generated): "Susan Jones has been diagnosed with E11.9 and failed therapy with Jardiance.
 Ozemra is a new medication that can be used to treat Susan Jones."